Originally published on March 6, 2018

 Sampling campaigns are a great way to collect influential product reviews, and they also are a cost-efficient way to quickly gain valuable insights into what shoppers think about your product and to surface product flaws.

-In my own experience as a merchant, customer reviews helped me isolate a key product flaw on a top toy during peak holiday selling season.
+In my own experience as a merchant, customer reviews helped me isolate a key product flaw on a top vacuum during peak holiday selling season.
 Customer dissatisfaction and the high return rate on the product prompted me to ask that brand for price markdown concessions.
 Imagine if you could have known something like that beforehand and never had to give markdown dollars because you had time to correct the mistake before the product could be sold at retailers.
 Check, win for you!

 Collect, collect, collect